Go Back

 The National Weather Service confirmed that an EF1 tornado with 100-mph winds touched down 5 miles north-northeast of Cripple Creek, Colorado, on Friday, August 9.
 Cripple Creek is about 3.6 miles southwest of Pikes Peak.

-According to the NWS, the tornado traveled northeastward for about 1 mile, knocking down 300 trees at an elevation of 10,050 feet and breaking a window in a nearby home.
+According to the NWS, last year's tornado traveled northeastward for about 1 mile, knocking down 300 trees at an elevation of 10,050 feet and breaking a window in a nearby home.
 Two other houses experienced near misses.
 Drone footage showed trees down approaching a house on a hill and several areas of trees down in the forest.

 Tornadoes are less common in mountainous areas because mountains often disrupt the circulation of severe thunderstorms, but tornadoes are still possible, even above 10,000 feet.